 Other leadership roles include a role as Board President of the Society of Certified Spiritual Directors as well as chairing the Ethics and Disciplinary Council for the Society of Certified Senior Advisors.

 When not engaged in ministry, Daniel enjoys playing the double bass for the American Chamber Orchestra; singing professionally with two choirs, Concora and Voce; reading poetry and nonfiction; trying out new recipes; saying hi to any dog who will look his way; caring for his houseplants; and staying fit.

 Daniel has enjoyed teaching at Carthage College and the University of Wisconsin—Parkside, where he developed and taught traditional semester-length courses as well as intensive and evening formats.
 Course titles included Understandings of Religion (on the world's religions and philosophies), LGBT Studies, Asians in American Society, and Death and Dying.
-He has also been invited to be a panelist or speaker in venues such as at Quinnipiac University School of Social Work, the Society of Certified Senior Advisors' Annual Conference, Liberal Religious Educators' Association, New England Association of United Church Educators, and the National Educators Association's Annual Meeting and Representative Assembly
+He occasionally speaks to social work students at Quinnipiac University regarding the interdisciplinary team model, and has presented papers at the North American Academy of Liturgy, the Society of Certified Senior Advisors' Annual Conference, Liberal Religious Educators' Association, New England Association of United Church Educators, and the National Educators Association's Annual Meeting and Representative Assembly.

 In 2023, Daniel's chapter, "The Parable of Y2K," was released in a volume of essays arguing for the full inclusion of LGBTQ+ members of the Church of the Nazarene, his former denomination.